Nothing Left to Do But Cry: Standard version

-In a tavern the two meet Astriaha, who tells them that the task of her was to prevent the arrival in Spain of any foreigner, to guarantee the departure of Colombo ships.
-At these words the two remain stunned: "Columbus has already left?!" they rush to the ocean without seeing the caravels at all.
+In a tavern the two meet Astriaha, who tells them that the task of her was to prevent the arrival in Spain of any foreigner, to guarantee the departure of Colombus' ships.
+At these words they rush to the Spanish coast, without seeing the three caravels at all.

 The two try to return to Italy and with amazement they see the smoke of a locomotive.
-Convinced that they have returned to the twentieth century, they reluctantly discover that the driver is Leonardo, who treasured their teachings and, seeing their disappointment, reassures them on the proceeds of the deal to be divided into equal parts : «Have Mercy!
-Thirty-three, thirty-three and thirty-three!».
+Convinced that they have returned to the 20th century, they reluctantly discover that the driver is Leonardo, who treasured their teachings and, seeing their disappointment, reassures them on the proceeds of the deal to be divided into equal parts.

 Extended version

-In the editing of the scene, the meeting with Leonardo is anticipated to make the events that concern Astriaha.
+In the extended version, the meeting with Leonardo is anticipated to make the events that concern Astriaha.

-The girl says that because of them she hasn't sleeps and has not eaten for three days and order them to return to their boss, Alonso.
+The girl says that because of them she has not slept and has not eaten for three days and order them to return to their boss, Alonso.
 Mario and Saverio do not know who Alonso is and try to clear themselves.
-The girl has passes out, Saverio helps her and he immediately falls in love with her.
+As the girl passes out, Saverio helps her and he immediately falls in love with her.
 Recovered, Astriaha forces the two to follow her to their father.
 Saverio continually courts her, but she does not seem to correspond.
 One night she reaches Mario in a stable and they make love.
 Saverio sees them and the next morning, desperate, he decides to take revenge.
-While Mario rests near a river, Saverio speaks to Astriaha and confides that Mario is truly a man from Alonso.
+While Mario rests near a river, Saverio speaks to Astriaha and confides that Mario is actually a man from Alonso.

-The woman, disdain, runs away.
+The woman, disdained, runs away.
 Mario gets angry, the two fight, beat each other, chase each other until they reach a beach.
 Together they call the name of Columbus at the top of the lift, but they discover that the three caravels have already started.
-Disconsolate, Saverio reveals to Mario the real reason why he wanted to stop the navigator : "Fred, my sister's boyfriend was American, he was of the NATO of Pisa.
-If i, for five minutes i could stop Colombo, that imbecile would not be born and my sister would've been fine."
+Disconsolated, Saverio reveals to Mario the real reason why he wanted to stop the navigator: his sister has fallen in love with an American soldier at the NATO base in Pisa, whom he consider an imbecile.
+If he could prevent Columbus from discovering America, he would also prevent his sister's relationship.

-The two versions joint in the scene of the beach race.
+The two versions join in the scene of the beach race.